flow-diff/FlowPlusDiff/README.md

-# Flow + Diffusion for Time Series Anomaly Detection
+# Flow+Diff: Unifying Flow and Diffusion
+Representations for Multivariate Time Series Anomaly Detection

-This repository contains the official implementation of **Flow + Diffusion for Time Series Anomaly Detection**.
+This repository contains the official implementation of **Flow+Diff: Unifying Flow and Diffusion Representations for Multivariate Time Series Anomaly Detection**.

 ---